Tasbeeh-Zakaria/policy-as-code/README.md

 # Policy-as-Code Across Kubernetes, Azure and AWS

 Demonstrating cross-cloud policy enforcement with Kubernetes (OPA Gatekeeper), Azure Policy and AWS Service Control Policies—automated and secure by design.
-This lab shows how to **write, apply, and validate security/compliance policies** in multi-cloud and container environments, integrating automation, CI/CD and real-time policy monitoring.
+This lab shows how to **write, apply and validate security/compliance policies** in multi-cloud and container environments, integrating automation, CI/CD and real-time policy monitoring.

 ---